 MW: I have had many memorable moments, but I have to recall when I was in the 7th grade at the Geneva School when I finished second at the State Championships to Kathryn Fluehr in the 3200.
 It was so exciting standing on the medal stand with Florida's top runner next to me, and having many of my school and teammates cheering for me in the stands.
 I will never forget that moment when I earned my first state medal.

-FLR: What would you consider your biggest competition over your four years?
+FLR: Who would you consider your biggest competition over your four years?